nwtime/ntpwww/content/en/documentation/hints/mpeix.md

 NTP was ported using the `gcc` compiler.
 Attempting to use the HP C/iX compiler is not recommended and has not been tested.

 Please note that NTP is not an HP product and is NOT supported by HP.
-The best place for asking MPE-specific questions about NTP is the [HP3000-L mailing list](https://raven.utc.edu/SCRIPTS/WA.EXE?A0=HP3000-L) or the associated [newsgroup comp.sys.hp.mpe](https://groups.google.com/g/comp.sys.hp.mpe).

 * * *